dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

  * small cities with many openings
  * reviews of job experience as a data scientist, could train on sentiment by city
  * monster.ca for Canadian postings
+ * interpretability of the index could be improved